 Parker v.
 Ford Motor Co., Action Gator Tire, & Cooper Tire

-Katie Parker's family filed suit in Seminole County, FL, following an accident where a rear tire “peeled away” on her 2000 Ford Explorer, causing a rollover leading to her death.
+Katie Parker’s family filed a defective auto product and wrongful death suit in Seminole County, FL, following an accident where a rear tire “peeled away” on her 2000 Ford Explorer, causing a rollover leading to her death.
 The Explorer model had been the subject of numerous civil matters due to a controversial design flaw.
 The family brought a suit against Ford, the vehicle manufacturer; Cooper Tire, the tire manufacturer, and Action Gator, the tire retailer and installer.
 Both Cooper and Action reached settlements prior to the February 2017 trial, leaving Ford as the lone defendant.
-The plaintiffs explained how Ford engineers later acknowledged the model's tendency to tip over.
+The plaintiffs explained how Ford engineers later acknowledged the model’s tendency to tip over.
 Ford initially had denied the design problem, blaming the standard Firestone tires as the cause.
 The defense explained Ms. Parker was not wearing a safety belt, and that the aging truck had 170,000 miles at the time.
 In March 2017, the jury absolved Ford of liability.